Employers are currently adapting as best they can to the COVID-19 crisis by allowing remote work, or even making it mandatory.

 There you have it, you now know 3 of the most important IT security risks associated with the need to work from home.
 However, even the biggest problems have solutions.
 Now that you know your enemy, you need to fight it.

-If you are looking for an ally that will help you secure your IT infrastructure, Groupe SL can offer you a complete cybersecurity plan as well as the best tools available on the market to reinforce your level of protection.
+If you are looking for an ally that will help you secure your IT infrastructure, Groupe SL can offer you a complete cybersecurity plan as well as the best tools available on the market to reinforce your cybersecurity.
+Your cloud provider can help improve the security of your data.

 Contact us now and enjoy the benefits of remote working without fear of being a victim of cyber fraud!